Starrky/EXS-Automation-Release/README.md

 sudo apt-get install qt
 ```

+**Configs folder is sent personally, since it contains sensitive data**

 # Usage
 Main application that can run all the scripts after selection is **APP.py** in root project folder.
 Just start the APP.py, then you will have 3 options: